brianshumate/vaultron/README.md

 [e] Vaultron cannot form!
 Check terraform plan output.
 ```

-This means that Vaultron had problems durring the `terraform plan` or `terraform apply` steps.
+This means that Vaultron had problems during the `terraform plan` or `terraform apply` steps.
 You can run those commands manually and inspect their output to troubleshoot the issue.

 Other red and equally frightening errors could occur, and these are usually accompanied by an explanation from Terraform regarding the nature of the problem.